Search for narrow resonances in the b-tagged dijet mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The background is estimated directly from data assuming that it can be described by a smooth, monotonically decreasing function.
 The validity of this assumption is checked in simulation.
 The functions considered are power laws of the variable $x=\mjj/\sqrt{s}$, where $\sqrt{s}=13\TeV$.
 Starting from the simplest functional form, an iterative procedure based on the Fisher F-test~\cite{Ftest} is used to check at 90\% confidence level (\CL) if additional parameters are needed to model the individual background distributions.
 Depending on the dataset considered for the fit, a three-parameter ($p_{0}(1-x)^{p_{1}}/x^{p_{2}}$), four-parameter ($p_{0}(1-x)^{p_{1}}/x^{p_{2}+p_{3}\log(x)}$) or five-parameter ($p_{0}(1-x)^{p_{1}}/x^{p_{2}+p_{3}\log(x)+p_{4}\log^{2}(x)}$) functional form is necessary to describe the data.
 The observed dijet mass spectra are well modeled by the background functional forms, as shown in Fig.~\ref{fig:bkg_fits}, where the widths of the dijet mass bins correspond to the dijet mass resolution.

 The expected shape of the reconstructed signal mass distribution is extracted from the simulated signal samples.
 The \Bstar signal shapes are dijet mass distributions obtained directly from the simulation, as shown in Fig.~\ref{fig:signal_shape}, while the \PZpr signal shapes are parametrizations that are fit separately to the simulation samples for each category, using a double-sided Crystal Ball function~\cite{CrystalBallRef}.
-This functional form consists of a Gaussian distribution that models the core of the shape, and two power law functions that model the upper and lower tails, and requires a total of 6 parameters.
+This functional form consists of a Gaussian distribution that models the core of the shape, and two power law functions that model the upper and lower tails, and requires a total of six parameters.
 The resolution of the reconstructed \PZpr is given by the width of the Gaussian core, and is found to be constant at 2\% of the resonance mass.
 The signal shape, for a \PZpr of arbitrary mass, is then obtained by a spline interpolation of the simulated signal shape parameter values as a function of mass.
 Examples of the \PZpr and \Bstar shapes are shown in Fig.~\ref{fig:bkg_fits}, with arbitrary normalizations.

 Statistical tests have been performed to check the robustness of the fit method.
-Pseu\-do-ex\-pe\-ri\-ments are generated after injecting a simulated signal with a range of values for the signal mass and cross section.
-The dijet mass distribution of the pseudo-data is then fitted with the signal distribution combined with an alternate background function containing one more parameter than the nominal function.
+Pseudoexperiments are generated after injecting a simulated signal with a range of values for the signal mass and cross section.
+The dijet mass distribution of the pseudodata is then fitted with the signal distribution combined with an alternate background function containing one more parameter than the nominal function.
 The fitted signal yield is found to be compatible within one third of the statistical uncertainty to the injected yield, regardless of the injected signal strength and resonance mass.
 These tests confirm that the background estimation is insensitive both to the choice of the function used and to the possible presence of a signal in the data.